For those who want their walls to have a unique appearance, glow-in-the-dark paint is one way to express creativity.

 The Bottom Line

-So why not try them out and have fun when you are just planning to renovate your dream home.
+So why not try them out and have fun when you plan to renovate your dream home?

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.